 What prior knowledge and skills are required?

 There are no formal entry requirements.
+A good grade in GCSE English (or equivalent) would be an advantage.
 You will need a love of literature, art and history.
 It is an essay-based course, so you will need to have good writing skills.

 How is the course assessed?

 For the A level, there are three examinations.
 The first is on Component 1 (The World of the Hero), in which you will answer questions on Homer’s Odyssey and Virgil’s Aeneid.
 The second is on component 2 (Culture and the Arts) in which you will answer questions on Greek theatre.
 The third is on component 3 (Beliefs and Ideas), you will answer questions on Sappho, Ovid, Plato and Seneca.
 All papers contain a range of questions, from those requiring short answers to longer essay questions.
 Paper 1 is worth 40% of the marks and lasts 2 hours 20 minutes.
 Papers 2 and 3 are each worth 30% of the marks and last 1 hour 45 minutes.